Fully Adaptive Self-Stabilizing Transformer for LCL Problems: Introduction

-For some background, we note that maximal independent set, maximal matching, node $c$-coloring, and edge $c$-coloring are arguably the four most extensively studied local symmetry breaking problems in theoretical distributed computing and their algorithmic investigation dates back to the early days of this field \cite{Valiant1982parallel, ColeV1986deterministic, Luby1986simple, AlonBI1986fast, IsraeliI1986fast}.
-The maximal node $c$-coloring problem was introduced in \cite{Luby1986simple} as a natural generalization of maximal independent set (derived by fixing $c = 2$) and node $(\Delta + 1)$-coloring (derived by fixing $c = \Delta + 2$); accordingly, maximal edge $c$-coloring is a natural generalization of maximal matching and edge $(2 \Delta - 1)$-coloring.
-To the best of our knowledge, the incremental node $c$-coloring and incremental edge $c$-coloring problems have not been studied previously; they also generalize the maximal independent set and maximal matching problems, respectively (again, by fixing $c = 2$).
+\end{itemize} Notice that maximal node $c$-coloring (resp., maximal edge $c$-coloring) and incremental node $c$-coloring (resp., incremental edge $c$-coloring) are natural generalizations of MIS (resp., MM), derived by fixing $c = 2$.
+The former problem is also a natural generalization of node $(\Delta + 1)$-coloring (resp., edge $(2 \Delta - 1)$-coloring), derived by fixing $c = \Delta + 2$ (resp., $c = 2 \Delta$).

-The performance guarantees of the self-stabilizing algorithms we develop for the aforementioned eight LCL problems are listed in Table~\ref{table:concrete-problems}.
-The reader may notice that the fully adaptive run-time bounds of our self-stabilizing algorithms are logarithmic in the ``natural instance parameters'', i.e., in $k$ and $\Delta$ (in the case of incremental node/edge $c$-coloring, this holds as long as $c = O (1)$); with an algorithm-specific analysis, we actually eliminate the dependency on $\Delta$ for maximal matching.
-To the best of our knowledge, these are the first self-stabilizing algorithms for any non-trivial LCL problem that work with reasonable size messages and admit (provable) fully-adaptive run-time guarantees.
-In fact, the logarithmic run-time bound compares favorably with the existing literature on self-stabilizing algorithms for LCL problems also when we ignore its adaptivity, taking $k = |V(G)|$.
+The performance guarantees of the self-stabilizing algorithms generated by our transformer for the aforementioned eight LCL problems are listed in Table~\ref{table:transformer:concrete-problems}.
+The reader may notice that the fully adaptive run-time bounds of (all but one of) our self-stabilizing algorithms are logarithmic in the ``natural instance parameters'', i.e., in $k$ and $\Delta$ (in some cases, this holds as long as $c = O (1)$).
+To the best of our knowledge, these are the first self-stabilizing algorithms for any non-trivial distributed problem that admit (provable) fully adaptive run-time bounds whose dependency on $k$ is sub-linear (see \Sect{}~\ref{section:related-work} for a more elaborated discussion of the place of our algorithms within the existing literature on self-stabilizing algorithms).